-(1) Rio Bravo Family Medicine Residency Program, (2) Western University College of Osteopathic Medicine of the Pacific tibial stress fractures are considered high risk and can be difficult to treat.
+(1) Rio Bravo Family Medicine Residency Program, (2) Western University College of Osteopathic Medicine of the Pacific

+INTRODUCTION: Anterior tibial cortex stress (ATCS) fractures are relatively rare, making up approximately 2.4% of all stress fractures and 4.6% of tibial stress fractures.
+In contrast to posteromedial tibial stress fractures, anterior tibial stress fractures are considered high risk and can be difficult to treat.
 Conservative management is often prolonged, uncertain, and requires eventual referral to an orthopedic surgeon.
 Here we present a case of anterior tibial stress fracture in a 14 year old sprinter.